Drug Residue Testing

 - Cannabis grow houses

 According to the Australian Crime Commission (ACC), the illicit drug market in Australia is estimated to have an annual value of approximately $11 billion.
 One of the most commonly used and manufactured drugs is methamphetamine, also known as ice.
 The ACC has observed a rise in clandestine drug laboratories in recent years, with many focused on producing methamphetamine.
 These labs can leave behind dangerous residues that can linger on the property for extended periods if not adequately handled.

 However, other illicit drugs may also have been previously present in a property in large quantities including:

 - Tetrahydrocannabinol (THC)

-While some drugs like cannabis can be detected by an odour, many other potentially dangerous drugs are odourless and can be hard to detect by the naked eye.
+While an odour can detect some drugs like cannabis, many other potentially dangerous drugs are odourless and can be hard to detect by the naked eye.

 Drug Residue Testing Step by Step

 Are residents or neighbours reporting suspicious activity or drug-related incidents on your property?